Dr. Guido Kroemer on Autophagy, Caloric Restriction Mimetics, Fasting & Protein Acetylation

 - Rhonda: Okay.
 So, with some of the major ones that you've worked with, spermidine.
 I've read quite a bit about spermidine.
 I know it's found in high concentrations in natto, the Japanese fermented soybean that doesn't taste like great.
 But I've seen studies about aging, you know, giving it to even aging mice or something, can then extend their lifespan.
 Is that true?

 - Dr. Kroemer: So spermidine, to come to the source of spermidine is contained in the nuclei of all kind of cells.
 So, in the nucleoid of bacteria but also the nuclei from yeast cells or from plant cells or animal cells.
 So, all food items that contain nuclei cells, are actually containing spermidine.
 Also, there are large variations in the content.
 So we have to know, on this spermidine, it also is volatile and accounts for the smell of sperm.
 So, it is frequently found in food items that have some kind of smell like natto or durian fruit or fermented cheese, when it is generated from non pasteurized sources and very rich in bacteria and fungi that are contributing to the fermentation process, which is, of course, smelly cheese.
 And it's also quite abundant in some vegetables and food where the scent is more agreeable to most people because it is complex to other molecules that reduce its volatility.
-So spermidine has the capacity to induce autophagy when it is taken up with fruit or with the drinking water when we take mice.
+So spermidine has the capacity to induce autophagy when it is taken up with food or with the drinking water when we take mice.
 It can also be injected, of course.
 It is produced by our microbiota.
 So, one-third of the spermidine in our body is probably produced in the intestine, and you can manipulate a microbiome to increase its production of polyamines, including spermidine.

 - Rhonda: Through what?
 Probiotics?
 Or through...

 - Rhonda: So you know what strains of bacteria... ?